ukhsa-collaboration/standards-api/docs/api-guidelines/index.md

 These guidelines will ensure that all APIs follow accepted design, security and governance models, thereby raising the bar on API quality across the organisation.

+## Scope and audience

+Please refer to [Scope and audience][1] for details of the scope and intended audience for these guidelines.

 ## When to use these guidelines

 These guidelines follow the principles of Representational State Transfer (REST), using HTTP methods and stateless communication between client and server.
 The guidelines cover these use cases: